Canadian royal symbols: Images

-Coinage and postage
+Coinage, banknotes, and postage

 Coins were one of the first objects to bear the image of the reigning sovereign in what is today Canada.
 After 1640, French colonists employed the Louis d'or ("gold Louis", which first bore the effigy of King Louis XIII and then all subsequent French monarchs) until the transfer of New France to the British in 1763.
 After, British sovereigns and coppers were used, sometimes long after the end of the reign of the monarch appearing on the coin.
 As a result of decimalisation, the Province of Canada replaced the Canadian pound with the dollar in 1858, minting new coins whose obverse side featured an effigy of Queen Victoria; a trend that continued with the first coins issued in Canada after confederation.
 Since its establishment in 1908, coins minted by the Royal Canadian Mint featured an effigy of the reigning monarch.

-The effigies used on Canadian coins remained consistent with the effigies used in other Commonwealth realms until 1990, when the Royal Canadian Mint choose to use an effigy of the Queen designed by Dora de Pédery-Hunt.
-Pédery-Hunt was the first Canadian to sculpt an effigy of Elizabeth II on coinage.
-The effigy of Queen Elizabeth II on Canadian coins minted since 2003 was rendered by Susanna Blunt.
+Canadian coins featured effigies of the monarch that were consistent with the other Commonwealth realms until 1990.
+In that year, the Royal Canadian Mint opted to use an effigy of Elizabeth II designed by Dora de Pédery-Hunt, making her the first Canadian to sculpt an effigy of the Queen on coinage.
+Pédery-Hunt's rendition was used until 2003 when a design by Susanna Blunt took its place.
+After the death of Elizabeth II, Blunt's effigy remained in use until 2023, when it was replaced by Steven Rosati's rendition of Charles III.

 Images of the reigning monarch and his or her family have also traditionally been printed on Canadian postage stamps since 1851, when Queen Victoria and her consort, Prince Albert, were shown on 12- and 6-pence stamps, respectively, for mail in the Province of Canada.
 Stamps previously issued in other British North American colonies showed images of crowns and, into the late 1800s, bore some variation of the Queen's cypher.
 Starting in 1939, when she was still Princess Elizabeth of York, Queen Elizabeth II was depicted in 59 successive stamp designs in Canada, continuing on to the Queen Elizabeth II definitive stamps released in the 2000s.